AdactiveSAS/adsum-example-ios-adsumreader/README.md

 This app allow you to scan a qrCode to visualize a site from our BackOffice.
 You can find this qrCode in 'Profile -> Management -> qrCode'.

+## Documentation

+Our Documentation is available at http://doc.adsum.io/index.php/adsum-ios-sdk/

 ## Installation

 * Download our latest SDK from http://doc.adsum.io/index.php/adsum-ios-sdk/